 The ring can also be propped out making it a kickstand useful to watch Netflix on your phone once placed on a table or desk.
 You can also clip your phone to a carabiner on your backpack if you need to fill out forms or use both hands but still want your phone to be in site and on your person.

 I will never forget one of the worst bus rides overnight through Myanmar, I was so cold my whole entire body was sore from shivering all night.
-It was from this day forward that I vowed to never travel without a pashmina again.
+It was from this day forward that I vowed to never travel without a pashmina ever again!

 Travel Door Alarm